input-output-hk/catalyst-engineering/guides_and_processes/engineering_meetings.md

 - Provide high-level team updates, project/organizational announcements, and ensure everyone is aligned with the overall direction.

 **What to Do:**
-- Share roadmap updates, upcoming milestones, and any organizational changes.
+- Share road map updates, upcoming milestones, and any organizational changes.
 - Confirm that everyone understands priorities and timelines.

 **What Not to Do:**